-Do you know that it has been 57 years since pickleball was invented?
-You may have noticed that as of lately, the sport that combines traditional tennis, ping-pong, and badminton, has become a big dill.
+Do you know it’s been 60 years since pickleball was invented?
+Since then, the sport that combines traditional tennis, ping-pong, and badminton has become a big dill.

-In honor of National Pickleball Day (Aug.
-8), we’re sharing some places around central Indiana where you can get your pickled paddle on.
+If you’re a pickleball player in Indy, we’re here to help you find your new favorite court.
+Here are some places around central Indiana where you can get your pickled paddle on.

 West Indy Racquet Club, 4458 Guion Rd. | WIRC is a tennis + pickleball facility with six indoor and six outdoor tennis courts with blended pickleball court lines.
 Pro tip: It allows members and nonmembers to play — guests pay a daily guest fee.